CNA-DataTeam/CNA-Logistics-App/README.md

 ## Prerequisites (One-Time)

-Before installing the app, ensure the following are available:
+Before installing the app, ensure the following are insatalled on your machine:

 -   Windows OS
--   Python 3.10+
+-   Python 3.11.3 (IT Help Needed)
 -   Git for Windows
+    Ensure the following selections:
+      ✔ Use Git from the command line and also from 3rd-party software 👉 this is critical (adds Git to PATH)
+      ✔ Use bundled OpenSSH
+      ✔ Use the OpenSSL library
+      ✔ Checkout Windows-style, commit Unix-style line endings ✔ Use MinTTY (default terminal)
 -   Access to the GitHub repository

-Python and Git must be available on the system PATH.
+Python and Git must be available on the system PATH (Check with IT).

 ------------------------------------------------------------------------